Exodus-Privacy/website/content/page/who.md

 ---

 # Who we are
-Exodus Privacy is a French (1901 law) non-profit organization.This organization is managed by hacktivists who want to protect privacy everywhere.
+Exodus Privacy is a French (1901 law) non-profit organization.
+This organization is managed by hacktivists who want to protect privacy everywhere.

 ## To reach us, choose your way:
 <div class="row">